Boost your marketing ROI and avoid getting blocked by following these tips.

 There are various ways to get permission: You can have users text a keyword, provide their phone number or sign up through an email link.
-These all count as written permission, but you should make sure your audience knows what they are signing up for and how to get out if they want.
+All of these methods count as written permission, but you should make sure your audience knows what they are signing up for and how to get out if they want to.

-Consumers like to have a choice, especially when it comes to how they're being marketed to.
-Text message marketing is a delicate line to walk, because receiving the text message can be jarring.
+Consumers like to have a choice in how marketers reach them.
+Text message marketing is a delicate line to walk, because receiving the texts can be jarring.

 These days, a personal connection to a brand goes a long way with consumers.
-They feel that their time and money is valued, and the company actively cares.
+Make sure they feel that their time and money are valued and your company actively cares.
 If you can devote the time and energy, consider making your text messaging a two-way communication with your customers, allowing it to serve as a feedback channel.

-"By text enabling your business, you are committing to a platform of communication that delivers near-instant gratification," a blog post by SimpleTexting says.
-It goes on to say that if you do choose to allow back-and-forth messaging, you don't need to overcompensate and schedule employees for round-the-clock shifts, but you do need to commit to responding to all messages in a timely manner.
+However, a blog post by SimpleTexting suggests that if you do choose to allow back-and-forth messaging, you need to commit to responding to all messages in a timely manner.

-Because text messages are a direct line to your customer, they can feel more private and personal than regular forms of advertising.
-Respect this – do not abuse your privileges and be mindful of your messaging practices.
+Text messages can feel more private and personal than other forms of advertising.
+Respect this.
+Do not abuse your privileges, and be mindful of your messaging practices.

-Zach Hendrix, co-founder of GreenPal, said that text message marketing has become the lifeblood of his business, but that success didn't come without some blunders.
+Zach Hendrix, co-founder of GreenPal, said text message marketing has become the lifeblood of his business.
+However, that success didn't come without some blunders.